Huegoxaga/notes/algorithm/ml.md

     - True Negative - Correctly predicted a negative result.
     - False Positive(type I error) - A false prediction which is predicted as Positive.
     - False Negative(type II error) - A false prediction which is predicted as Negative.
+  - Accuracy represents the percentage of correct prediction, it equals `(True Positive + True Negative) / All`
+    - Accuracy paradox - It happens when only use accuracy rate as the reference to consider the performance of a model. because the number of the actual positive and negative results does not always be the same
+  - Because of accuracy paradox, precision and recall are preferred:
+    - Precision - it equals `True Positive / (True Positive + False Positive)`.
+For an object detection model, low precision means many detected objects are wrong objects
+    - Recall - it equals `True Positive / (True Positive + False Negative)`.
+For an object detection model, low recall means many objects are missed
+    - Precision and recall move in opposite directions under different parameter settings, hence precision vs. recall graph is a good way to represent the performance of a model
+    - The overall best result for both precision and recall happens when they are close, this is where one model achieves the best performance
+    - F1 score is defined as the weighted harmonic mean of the precision and recall, it equals `2*((precision*recall)/(precision+recall))`
   - For Multiclass classifier that has `n` classes, use confusion matrix with shape `n X n`.
-  - accuracy paradox - It happens when only use accuracy rate as the reference to consider the performance of a model. because the number of the actual positive and negative results does not always be the same.
+There are different ways to calculate the average
+    - The micro-average is calculated by expanding the formula to include related `TP`, `TN`, `FP`, `FN` for all class
+      - For example the micro-average for precision for two classes classifier is calculated using `(TP1 + TP2) / (TP1 + TP2 + FP1 + FP2)`
+    - The macro-average for accuracy, precision, recall or F-1 score is calcualted by taking the average of accuracy, precision, recall and F-1 score result of different class, respectively
+    - The weighted-average happens when the macro-average calculation applys a weight based on the instance percentage of one class
 - Area Under Curve (AUC)
   - AUC is the area of a curve formed by plotting True Positive Rate against False Positive Rate at different cut-off thresholds
   - Good model have AUC closer to 1